Prahlad-K/TF-IDF-PageRank/README.md

 It was observed that the algorithm works well for websites that have smaller number of webpages.
 This is because of the overhead of the TFIDF computation, that would need additional time and space.

-Best number of webpages to crawl: 30
+Best number of webpages to crawl: <=40 (for my computer running an Intel i5 processor on 4 GB RAM)

 Best number of iterations: 1000 (PageRank values stabilized beyond this)

 Best Damping Factor observed: 0.85

+As the damping factor was raised, the individual values of the TFIDFPageRank decreased, yet the ordering remained the same.

 # Notes:

 By default, as an example the official Stanford NLP group website has been taken as the website in which we would search our queries.
 Link- https://nlp.stanford.edu

-Please refer to the PNG files attached to this repository to check how the expected input and output should look like.
+Please refer to the PNG files attached to this repository to check how the expected input and output should look like, with changing damping factor and number of iterations.